The Town Clerk's Office Will be CLOSED for Lunch 1-2 p.m. Daily

 MARRIAGE LICENSES ARE ISSUED BY APPOINTMENT ONLY

 A couple who intends to be married in New York State must apply in person for a Marriage License to any Town or City Clerk in the State.
 The Marriage can take place anywhere within New York State.
 Your marriage license is not valid outside of New York State.
 The application for a license must be signed by both of the applicants in the presence of the Town or City clerk.
 No premarital examination or blood test is required to obtain a Marriage License in New York State.
 There is a 24 hour waiting period during which the ceremony cannot take place.
 When both of the applicants are over the age of 16, the 24-hour waiting period may be waived by an order of a Justice of the Supreme Court or a Judge of the County Court of the County in which either party resides.
 If either person is under the age of 16, the order must be from the Family Court judge of the County in which the person under 16 years of age resides.
 A marriage license is valid for 60 days, beginning the day after it is issued.
 The expiration date for active duty members of the Armed Forces can be extended to 180 days.
 There is a fee of $40.00.
 Cash or check is accepted.
-Appointments may be made with the Clerk to apply for a Marriage License after normal business hours.
+Marriage Licenses are by APPOINTMENT ONLY.

 An original birth certificate, baptismal certificate or a certified copy or transcript with a raised or colored seal is required.
 It must also be professionally translated if it is not in English.
 A second form of identification may include any of the following: